rafatmunshi/Low-Level-Software-Design/README.md

 The bookListController displays message to the console "The library is empty" if service class returns an empty library.
 Otherwise it prints line by line on the console the book details.
 Method namings are used based on the concept of the class it belongs, e.g DAO will "get" from datasource, Service will "provide", and controller will "display"
 The Test classes are arranged in the same manner.
 The dependencies are mocked using mockito.
-All functionalities are tested with 90% coverage.

 - DataStructure- A LinkedList is used in DAO as for this story, we only need to traverse entire list to display and no other functionality is expected.

 - Principles-
-Dependency inversion used so that controller can work with any service implementation based on the type of business rules to be used
+**Dependency inversion** used so that it is easier to test by mocking and controller can work with any service implementation based on the type of business rules to be used
-Dependency inversion used so that service can work with any DAO implementation based on the persistence media used A util class is used for tests to avoid repetition (DRY)
+Dependency inversion used so that it is easier to test by mocking and service can work with any DAO implementation based on the persistence media used
+A util class is used for tests to avoid repetition (DRY)

 The class diagram for this story is-